jtrefke/jitsi-meet-video-conference-installer/README.md

 - Jitsi using Java 8 behind nginx
 - SSL certificate (using )
 - Selected Jitsi configuration options
+- Unattended updates (server will restart Sun between 2am and 3am, if a restart is required)

 ### Configuration features